PattanAsifKhan/restaurant-frontend/README.md

 After running the app, you must enter the item name and quanity, none can be empty.

+If you want me to do redux integration and have a page that shows all orders made in a seperate page please let me know.
+I would love to do that as well

 ## Code scaffolding

 Run `ng generate component component-name` to generate a new component.
 You can also use `ng generate directive|pipe|service|class|guard|interface|enum|module`.